camunda/camunda-docs/docs/self-managed/platform-deployment/troubleshooting.md

 ## Web Modeler database schema

-The Webmodeler Rest-API requires a database connection.
-This connection should not point to the same database as keycloak does.
+The Web Modeler `restapi` component requires a [database connection](../../modeler/web-modeler/configuration#database).
+This connection should not point to the same database as Keycloak does.